 Our SATS 2017 results saw a pleasing improvement in Reading & Maths attainment and progress score compared to 2016 results.

 Please note progress score measures are from KS1 results.
-As a middle school, we are not responsible for lower KS2 and only receive pupils in Year 5.
+As a middle school, we only receive pupils in upper KS2, i.e Years 5 & 6.
 Therefore, the progress measure may not truly reflect the progress pupils have made in the Academy during upper KS2.

 Percentage of pupils achieving the expected standard in